ptrckprz/ptrckprz.github.io/_pages/pres.md

 ---

 * 2021.06: Keynote at [Vision4AllSeason](https://vision4allseason.net/) CVPR'21 workhsop.
+* 2021.06: Keynote at the Airbus workshop on Frugal Learning.
 * 2021.06: Keynote at [SAIAD](https://sites.google.com/view/saiad2021) CVPR'21 workhsop.
 * 2021.05: Keynote at [Mobilit.AI](https://www.mobilit.ai/en/) on *challenges of AI for AD* [[video](https://www.youtube.com/watch?v=V_kyYRTFKlQ)] and panel on *embedded AI*.
 * 2021.04: Keynote at [Good In Tech](https://www.goodintech.org/EventDetails.html?lng=fr&id=13&lng=fr) on *Manipulating visual content in the age of modern AI*.